TommyHuang821/Darknet-cfgGenerator/README.md

-# Darknet cfg filer generator by a .xlsx file
+# Darknet cfg file generator by a .xlsx file

 Darknet is used to configure for YOLO structure in the .cfg file.